matplotlib/matplotlib/doc/users/tight_layout_guide.rst

 If you create a colorbar with the :func:`~matplotlib.pyplot.colorbar` command, the created colorbar is an instance of Axes, *not* Subplot, so tight_layout does not work.
-With Matplotlib v1.1, you may create a colorbar as a subplot using the gridspec.
+With matplotlib v1.1, you may create a colorbar as a subplot using the gridspec.

 .. plot::